 and to the young of the flock and of the herd.

-Their soul will be as a watered garden.
+Their soul will be like a watered garden.

-They will no longer sorrow any more at all.
+They will no longer mourn any more at all.

-13 Then the virgin will rejoice in the dance;
+13 Then the virgin will rejoice with dancing,

-and will comfort them, and make them rejoice from their sorrow.
+and will give them comfort joy for their sorrow.

 15 The Lord says: